one-zero-eight/fastapi-template/README.md

 ## Project dependencies

-1. Run `poetry update` to update all dependencies
+1. Run `poetry update` to update all dependencies (it may update nothing, so double-check)
-2. Run `poetry show --outdated` to check for outdated dependencies
+2. Run `poetry show --outdated --all` to check for outdated dependencies
 3. Run `poetry add <package>@latest` to add a new dependency if needed

 ## Pre-commit hooks

 1. Run `poetry run pre-commit autoupdate`

+Also, Dependabot will help you to keep your dependencies up-to-date, see [dependabot.yml](.github/dependabot.yml).